jarnokoetsier/MidlifeDementiaRisk/README.md

 # DNA Methylation-based Prediction of Midlife Dementia Risk
 ![licence](https://badgen.net/badge/Licence/MIT/purple)
 ![status](https://badgen.net/badge/Status/Complete/green)

-This repository contain the scripts that were used for the master thesis project *DNA Methylation-based Prediction of Midlife Dementia risk* performed at the School for Mental Health and Neuroscience at Maastricht University.
+This repository contain the scripts that were used for the master thesis project *DNA Methylation-based Prediction of Midlife Dementia risk* performed at the School for Mental Health and Neuroscience, Maastricht University.

 ## Content
 1. [Background](#Background)